open-telemetry/opentelemetry-js/packages/sdk-trace/README.md

 [![NPM Published Version][npm-img]][npm-url]
 [![Apache License][license-image]][license-image]

+XXX updates for sdk-trace (from -base), no Basic, no env

 The `tracing` module contains the foundation for all tracing SDKs of [opentelemetry-js](https://github.com/open-telemetry/opentelemetry-js).

 Used standalone, this module provides methods for manual instrumentation of code, offering full control over span creation for client-side JavaScript (browser) and Node.js.